 '''

 propli myfile

-is equivalent to

-propli INAME=myfile

 '''

 Note: Option names, and option values that do not name specific operating-system objects, such as filenames, are not case-sensitive.
 In the examples in this guide, option names are written in upper case, and option values are usually in lower case.
 Filenames, including the name of the ProPL/1 Precompiler executable itself always follow the case conventions used by your operating system.